 The limits of my language mean the limits of my world. – Ludwig Wittgenstein, philosopher

 Language defines us; who we are and how we make sense of ourselves, others and the world around us.
 It is at the heart of what it means to be human.
-It is living, breathing, evolving.
+It is living, breathing, and evolving.

 We believe that at the heart of language acquisition and mastery is the use of language in meaningful and authentic situations.
 This will be driven by an oracy programme where students learn language through active engagement in debates, speeches, presentations, drama and spoken word poetry.
 Through this oracy-driven curriculum, students will learn how any communication, both written and spoken, hinges upon a clear understanding of purpose, audience and context.
 The programme aims to develop skilled and confident communicators who can navigate an increasingly interconnected world through its global language, English, and yet retain the culture and identity embedded in their various home languages.